-She hadn’t been much to look at in life, and undeath hadn’t done much to change that.
-Respectable-looking, that was her lane.
-She’d had a cat when she was alive, but she’d gradually picked up more in the decades since.
-It was nice, being surrounded by life; plus, they kept the same crepuscular schedule.
+You hadn’t been much to look at in life, and undeath hasn’t done much to change that.
+Respectable-looking, that was your lane.
+You’d had a cat when you were alive, but you’d gradually picked up more in the decades since.
+It was nice, being surrounded by life; you kept the same crepuscular schedule.

-She didn’t see people very often, so the cats were good company.
-When she got hungry, she’d pick up some guy at a bar and bring him home and, well.
-Do what she needed to.
-Once in a very long while she’d get a visit from the cops, if the bartender could bother to remember her face.
+You don’t see people very often, so the cats are good company.
+When you get hungry, you pick up some guy at a bar and bring him home and, well.
+Do what you need to.
+Once in a very long while you’ll get a visit from the cops, if the bartender could bother to remember your face.
 You were the last person, that sort of thing.

-Yes, she always said.
-She’d been lonely, and she’d thought that maybe this time— but she hadn’t heard from him since.
-I don’t know what’s wrong with me, she’d say.
+Yes, you always say.
+You’ve been lonely, and you’d thought that maybe this time— but you haven’t heard from him since.
+I don’t know what’s wrong with me, you say.
 None of them ever come back again.

-Half a dozen pairs of eyes would shine in the dark.
+Half a dozen pairs of eyes shine in the dark.

-It’s hard, I know, the cops would say.
+It’s hard, I know, the cops say.
 You just have to keep trying.
 You’ll find someone.

-Thank you, says the vampire.
+Thank you, you say.
 I hope so.
 I hope you find him soon.
 I hope he’s okay.